travisdoor/bl/docs/master/docs/misc/os.md

 Collection of operating system interface imported implicitly.

-## Standart IO
+## Standard IO

-Standart input and output is implemented using the builtin [Stream](/modules/io) abstraction, so all common stream manipulation methods like `read` and `write` can be used.
+Standard input and output is implemented using the builtin [Stream](/modules/io) abstraction, so all common stream manipulation methods like `read` and `write` can be used.
 Use following methods to obtain the stream handle.

 ```c